Welcome to an exclusive & well-explained comparison of Santoku VS Chef Knives!

 Also Check: Deba VS Fillet Knives

 So, all these non-English terms that we have used are the names of popular Japanese knives.
 Every single knife comes with a unique sort of blade and different blades are meant for a different kind of cutting.
 Some of these knives aren’t pretty common, but Gyuto, Santoku & Nakiri are truly universal knives.
+Also, there are many brands covering chef knives such as Miyabi and Yoshihiro.
+You can find a couple of them for under $100.
+But premium knives perform better than cheap knives.

 The type of steel and quality of manufacturing varies from brand to brand, but their use case would always be the same.
 In some cases, several types of knives are designed for a different composition, especially when it comes to universal and all-rounder blades.
 As not all chefs like to keep several knives for their tasks.